gdm413229/swwmgz_m/README.md

 The armor can eat up a total of 1000 damage before breaking.

-### Grilled Cheese Sandwich, replaces Megasphere, Morph Ovum, Banishment Device
+### Grilled Cheese Sandwich, replaces Megasphere, Morph Ovum, Platinum Helm

 The ultimate meal.
 Grants a full 1000 health and magically gives you a full stack of armor nuggets, a blast suit and a war armor.
 In addition it prevents